eksctl-io/eksctl/README.md

 # get-eks

 > ***THIS FOR INTERNAL USE ONLY***
+> #### What is the purpsose of this?
 >
 > We may release some version of this to the public, but most of the thing you see here will be reviewed,
-> so when you read this please don't try to review every detail that is to do with presentation.
+> so when you read this please don't try to review every detail of the presentation.
+>
+> #### What do we have here?
+>
 > Right now we have a vary naive CLI solution, it's implemented in bash and I only spent one evening doing
 > it, but it kind of does the job (in the most naive sense).
+> We had to do this quickly, before EKS preview access is shut down.
+So we know the steps to make it work.
 >
-> The purpose of what is here is to:
+> It exists in oder to:
+> a) document (as code) current steps required to create an EKS cluster
-> a) discuss CLI solution show and find the best route for GA implementation
+> b) help us discuss CLI solution show and find the best route for a GA implementation
-> b) consider how CLI solution shown can be translated to a Weave Cloud feature
+> c) help us consider how CLI solution shown can be translated to a Weave Cloud feature

 Create an EKS cluster with one command, not dozens: